GrahamDumpleton/mod_wsgi/docs/user-guides/hosting-websocket-applications.rst

 completes. ``WSGIImportScript`` is happy with this; the daemon process just stays in that import for its lifetime.

-``mod_wsgi.server_metrics()`` returns ``None`` if either ``WSGIServerMetrics On`` is missing at server scope or ``server-metrics=on`` is missing on the daemon process group running the script.
-The script handles that case explicitly by broadcasting an error frame, so the dashboard tells the user which flag they forgot rather than silently showing stale data.
+``mod_wsgi.server_metrics()`` returns ``None`` unless the daemon process group running the script was configured with ``server-metrics=on``.
+The script runs in a daemon process, so that per-group option is the only flag that matters; the server-wide :doc:`../configuration-directives/WSGIServerMetrics` directive only applies in embedded mode and does not propagate to daemon groups.
+The script handles the ``None`` case explicitly by broadcasting an error frame so the dashboard tells the user which option they forgot rather than silently showing stale data.
+The directive page also covers the information-disclosure implications of opening the API up.

 The ``X-Forwarded-Prefix`` handling in ``index`` is what makes the dashboard work both directly (``http://127.0.0.1:8765/``,